What future is coming into being? How do personal and collective transformation support the pursuit of sustainable development goals?

 5.1 Systemic impact

-You’ll learn about systemic impact and the key players involved in driving radical creative outcomes.
+You’ll learn about systemic impact and the key players involved in driving radically creative outcomes.

 5.2 Paradigm shifting

-You’ll explore how new knowledge shapes policies and societies, including examples of paradigm shifts in economic theories in time.
+You’ll explore how new assumptions and mindsets shape policies and societies, including examples of paradigm shifts in economic theories over time.

 5.3 Future coming into being

-You’ll understand personal and collective transformation as the foundation for creating a sustainable future, reflecting on five inner skills of creativity.
+You’ll understand personal and collective transformation as the foundation for creating a sustainable future, reflecting inner skills of creativity.

 5.4 Changing the world for better